 The more remote Diavolezza-Lagalb ski area is comprised of two sectors on either side of the Bernina Valley, which are linked via a simple rope-tow across the valley floor; both sectors offer a handful of very good long red and black runs down the lines of their respective cable cars, but the biggest draw here is the terrific off-piste terrain, including a 10km run down the Pers and Morteratsch Glaciers to the train station at Morteratsch.

-Away from the ski slopes and the Cresta Run, St Moritz is a place to see and be seen, with a great selection of high-end boutiques, hotel terrace bars, cafés and tea rooms in which to do so; the town also has numerous very good restaurants.
+Away from the ski slopes and the Cresta Run, St Moritz is a place to see and be seen, with a great selection of high-end boutiques, hotel terrace bars, cafés and tea rooms in which to do so; there are numerous very good restaurants and luxury hotels in St Moritz, such as the famous Badrutt's Palace Hotel.

-There’s a well-established thermal spa complex and a leisure centre with a swimming pool and sauna; a stylish new aqua-leisure facility is also currently under construction for completion in summer 2014.
+There’s a well-established thermal spa complex and a leisure centre with a swimming pool and sauna and a modern aqua-leisure facility.

-Apres ski begins on the slopes, the prime spots being the Schirm Bar and Alpina Hutte at the mid-altitude Corviglia lifts junction above St Moritz, building into a lively and fun atmosphere from early afternoon onwards.
+Apres ski begins on the slopes, the prime spots being the Sonnenstubli and Alpina Hutte at the mid-altitude Corviglia lifts junction above St Moritz, building into a lively and fun atmosphere from early afternoon onwards.

 Down in the town there are a number of lively bars serving the post-piste crowd, the Pitz de Tsechna has occasional live music sessions, and there are also plenty of plush lounge bars to choose from for a more sophisticated ambiance.